 Make it easy for your users.
 The larger and coarser the code, the faster it will be scanned.
-Do not design smart lables with QR Codes smaller than 15 x 15 millimeters.
+Do not design smart labels with QR codes smaller than 15 x 15 millimeters.
 If possible, do not use them smaller than 20 x 20 millimeters.

-Besides the long URLs there is also long contact details being used in QR Codes.
-A good way of dealing with this is to place contact information on the mobile web and have the QR Code lead to the corresponding website.
+Besides the long URLs, there are also long contact details being used in QR codes.
+A good way of dealing with this is to place contact information on the mobile web and have the QR code lead to the corresponding website.

 Another way to keep the code as coarse as possible is to keep error correction low.
 The magic letter, when creating codes, is L … like “low”.
 Don’t worry, if the code is not too fine, there is not a big need for high error correction levels anyway.

-Apps scan these codes faster, if they are printed with good contrast.
+Apps scan these codes faster if they are printed with good contrast.
 Black on white is ideal.
-White codes on dark surfaces are impossible to interpret for some scanners, so stay away from inverted colours.
+White codes on dark surfaces are impossible to interpret for some scanners, so stay away from inverted colors.

 Try to avoid using too much branding on the code itself.
-The more you personalise the code, the more you decrease scanability and usability.
+The more you personalize the code, the more you decrease scanability and usability.

-While there are many ways of bringing a personal touch to a QR Code (with tools like e.g. this or this), we advice to keep this to the minimum.
-Changing the colour?
+While there are many ways of bringing a personal touch to a QR code (with tools like e.g. this or this), we advise keeping this to the minimum.
+Changing color?
 Keep it in high contrast.
 Want to add a logo?
 Think about placing it beside the code.
 Artsy look?
 Maybe there is a better space for that?

 8. Accessible placement

-QR Codes are made to be scanned.
+QR codes are made to be scanned.
 This means they should be made accessible and placed on visible and reachable places.
-Avoid placing QR Codes on buildings and highway billboards, as that is not very practical for the users and potentially even dangerous.
-Glaring glass or curved surfaces can also come inbetween the code and the users, so try to keep away from those.
+Avoid placing QR codes on buildings and highway billboards, as that is not very practical for the users and potentially even dangerous.
+Glaring glass or curved surfaces can also come between the code and the users, so try to keep away from those.
 The best placement is in a visible and open area at the eye-level height and within reach of the hands, about 150 cm to 180 cm above the ground.

-Another thing to keep in mind is also internet connection at the location.
-Opening a webpage requires internet connection.
-If the location of the QR Code has no or only poor Wi-Fi or data access, users will not be able to get to the content.
+Another thing to keep in mind is also an internet connection at the location.
+Opening a webpage requires an internet connection.
+If the location of the QR code has no or only poor Wi-Fi or data access, users will not be able to get to the content.